eerne/scrollbar/Docs/Scrollbar.md

 Class: ScrollBar {#ScrollBar}
 ===============================

-Expect some API changes, it is still BETA!
+Expect some API changes in 2.0.0

 ### Notes: